The Bus System

 You can’t pay directly to the bus drive for your fare.
 You have to purchase bus tickets.
 The easiest place to get them is at the Vodafone stores.
 If you are in a place and you need the bus but don’t yet have a ticket the driver will usually give you a one time free pass so that you can get to a place to buy one.

-As I mentioned in the article about Denarau and Nadi there are taxis and buses.
-We take the bus into Nadi and then a taxi back when we have a lot of items to carry.
-Also, around Port Denarau there is the Bula Bus.
-This is a fun little, open air bus to ride if you are just resort hoping around Denarau.
-It’s $8 FJD per day and is a hop on hop off type of thing.
+If you are in Port Denarau and you just want to do a little resort hopping we highly recommend the Bula Bus.
+It’s an open air bus for the tourists and it’s always a fun ride.
+It costs $8 FJD per day and is a hop on hop off type of thing.
 We rode it when we met some friends who were staying at the Sheraton Resort and it was a fun change from the regular, large buses that we take into town.

 There are also several ferry companies that operate out of the port.
 The Malolo Cat will take you to and from Malolo Lailai which is also known as Plantation Island.
 That’s where the Musket Cove Resort, Plantation Resort and Lomani Resorts are located.
 We’ve taken this into the port from the island and it’s a nice 50 minute ride.
 If you have a Musket Cove Yacht Club card they offer you a 10% discount.
 These are available to cruisers who are staying in the marina or anchorage for a $10 FJD fee.